scribe-security/docs/docs/integrating-scribe/valint/README.md

 > Some registries like Jfrog allow multi layer format for repo names such as , `my_org.jfrog.io/policies/attestations`.

 ### OCI Repo flag
-`oci-repo` setting indicates the location in a registry under which the evidence are stored.
+`oci-repo` setting indicates the location in a registry under which the evidence is stored.
 It must be a dedicated location in an OCI registry. for example, `scribesecuriy.jfrog.io/my_docker-registry/evidence`.